bane9/doomgeneric-em/README.md

 - Switched to CMake
 - Bare file available for porting
 - Sprint always enabled by default
+- A lot of unnecessary code removed
+    - Saved around 16KiB in const and ram bound data compared to base doomgeneric
+    - Sound code is completely removed which changes how ticking works.
+This breaks demos but gameplay itself works fine.

 And probably more that I forgot.